ging0044/i10010n/readme.md

 ## credits
 This project is quite inspired by [i18n-yummy](https://github.com/WebReflection/i18n-yummy).
 I did rewrite everything from scratch (it's more than 9 lines, as you can probably tell), and changed some of the concepts, but the epiphany came from that.

 One difference is that there is no static locale setting.
 You must provide the locale with each function call.
-This means that you do not need to have multiple instances of i18n.
+This means that you do not need to have multiple instances of i18n in an application that may respond in different languages from the same instance.